 - Personal information is never passed on without the permission of the member

-- All personal data is kept in a locked filing cabinet and secure database accessed only by Timebank South West staff
+- We have a General Data Protection Regulation policy that ensures all personal data is kept in a locked filing cabinet and secure database accessed only by Timebank South West staff

-- We will never sell your contact details to third parties
+- We will never sell your contact details to a third party

 Timebank South West uses and protects any information that you give us as a member/participant.
 We require this information so we can understand your needs and provide you with a better service.
 Timebank South West is committed to ensuring that your privacy is protected and we adhere to the Data Protection Act 2017 and the EU General Data Protection Regulation.